-Members must submit an original, signed timesheet biweekly to the Energy Corps Project Coordinator at NCAT.
-Timesheet procedures and due dates are included in the appendix section of this manual.
-Timesheets must be received in the NCAT office by 11:00 a.m. on the deadline date.
-Timesheets must be signed by both the member and supervisor in ink.
+Members will log service hours twice a month.
+Timesheets must be submitted by 11:00 MTN Time on the deadline date.
+Timesheets must be signed electronically by both the member and approving supervisor.

 Training hours for monthly professional development sessions and out-of-town conferences, as well as national days of service sponsored by NCAT or host site organizations, must be included on the timesheet.
 AmeriCorps program staff will review and check each timesheet and will confirm the hours recorded for professional development/training sessions and will sign each timesheet.
-In addition, summaries of each member's accrued hours will be sent to the site supervisor.
-Hours on the timesheets must be designated as direct service, member development and fundraising.
-Members must also describe the activities performed on their timesheets.
+In addition, summaries of each member's accrued hours will be sent to the Site Supervisor.
+Hours on the timesheets must be designated as direct service, member development or fundraising.